Dr. Greg Valerio MBE

 He has worked with iconic campaigners and fashionista like Bob Geldof, Katharine Hamnett, Anita Roddick and Harriet Lamb.
 He was the first international jeweller to visit Oro Verdé, Colombia, where he befriended eco-friendly gold miners.

 Monitoring supply routes of raw materials, Greg became determined to make transparency and traceability the jewellery professions mantra.
 ‘Jewellers often ignore the stories of their sources,’ he said.
 ‘This is an industry that continues to run scared of the truth, yet it has the wealth and power to put it right.’.
 In 2004 CRED Jewellery launched the first ethical jewellery website selling ‘green’ wedding rings.
 Seven years later, he became The Observer Ethical Awards Global Campaigner 2011 for his work in advocating for Fairtrade Gold.
-He was voted by The Retail Jeweller as one of the top 100 innovators.
+Was voted by The Retail Jeweller as one of the top 100 innovators.
 In 2016 he was awarded a MBE for services to Fairtrade and working for the rights of artisanal miners and their communities.

 Respected as a social entrepreneur in jewellery, Greg believes the dreamscape, hopes and aspiration of communities cannot be built on the desolation of the destitute, economic injustice, the chaos of conflict and the ecological abuse of the planet.

-Over the last few years Greg has been working closely on the ground with Centre for Resolution Conflict and Peace Direct in Ituri Province in eastern DR Congo.
-The Peace Gold programme works with ex-militia (male and female) to legalise their work in gold mining, to turn their gold processing mercury free and to establish an export platform for their gold.
+Since 2013 Greg has been working closely with The Centre for Resolution Conflict and Peace Direct in Ituri Province in eastern Democratic Republic of Congo.
+The PeaceGold programme works with ex-militia (male and female) to legalise their work in gold mining, to turn their gold processing mercury free and to establish an export platform for their gold.
 These groundbreaking communities have worked hard to overcome huge, social, political and environmental challenges to achieve gold mining COOP’s that embed peace building, mercury free production and socially transformative cooperative practices that directly impact local communities in a sustainable way.

 CRED Jewellery